mhbeals/mhwood.github.io/histories/hndm.md

 ### Web Interface

-The complete collection can be searched and, in the results, metatextual information is presented and a thumbnail image of the newspaper.
+The complete collection can be searched and, in the results, metatextual information is presented with a thumbnail image of the newspaper.
 Closed access newspapers are indicated with an icon and the PDFs cannot be accessed.